 Payload team has designed a unique holder that protects the provided payload during the flight and in the event of a hard landing.
 This groundwork is paving the way for future scientific payloads the team launches.

 The propulsion team is composed of both graduates and undergraduates.
 We currently live at Zucrow Propulsion Labs.
-The team has finished the boilerplate or "battleship" engine to test the injector.
-The flight version of the first generation engine is currently being manufactured.
-This could be the first LOX/LCH4 engine ever flown by a university team.
+The team has finished the first hot fire of the flight engine!

 The recovery team gets us home safe!
 The team has spent countless hours deploying and testing our recovery system to be ready for launch day.